mantidproject/mantid/docs/source/interfaces/indirect/Crystal Field Python Interface.rst

     cf = 2*cf1 + 3*cf2

+The scaling factors are also used as the `IntensityScaling` setting for the respective ion.

 After combining `CrystalField` objects to a `CrystalFieldMultiSite` object further changes to the original `CrystalField` objects are not reflected in the `CrystalFieldMultiSite` object.
 Furthermore, the `CrystalFieldMultiSite` object does not have a set function for `IntensityScaling` parameters.
 As a consequence, it is not possible to set these parameters later